SilenZcience/cat_win/ARGUMENTS.md

 Stops Code execution after finishing the Configuration.
 The config File will be saved to the installation Directory of cat_win which is by Default the Python directory.
 This means that uninstalling cat_win may result in the config File being left over.
-When using the Windows Executables this parameter will have no (long term) Effect.
+When using the Windows Executables this Parameter will have no (long term) Effect.

 <a id="encoding"></a>
 ### <a id="stream">-R, --R\<stream\></a>